vuejs/v2.vuejs.org/source/api/options.md

 - **Type:** `Function`

-Called before a Vue instance is destroyed.
-At this stage, the data is still observed, and all bindings and directive instances are still in effect.
-All child VMs of the current instance are also still active.
-This hook is mostly used internally but you can use it to clean up things you set up in the created or ready hook.
-There's no need to turn off `$on` and `$watch` listeners in here because all of them will be automatically turned off during `$destroy`.
+Called right before a Vue instance is destroyed.
+At this stage the instance is still fully functional.

 ### destroyed

 - **Type:** `Function`

 Called after a Vue instance has been destroyed.
 When this hook is called, all bindings and directives of the Vue instance have been unbound and all child Vue instances have also been destroyed.

+Note if there is a leaving transition, the `destroyed` hook is called **after** the transition has finished.

 ## Assets